Pakistan–United Kingdom relations: Security agreements and Scientific collaboration

-Faced with US anger over its role in the Taliban's victory in Afghanistan, Pakistani military has increasingly sought British support to counter the prospect of international isolation.
-Since 2015 the Pakistan Army has also regularly commanded and staffed the Joint Services at Royal Military Academy Sandhurst as well as the Defence Academy of the United Kingdom (the only South Asian country to do so) sends people to serve as officers and lecturers.
-London’s backing also enabled visit by General Qamar Javed Bajwa to Washington in 2022.
-Unlike the frosty relationship between Pakistan and the US, British Army sees the Pakistani forces as a necessary bulwark against jihadists in Afghanistan, and it has also pushed India to engage Pakistan on Kashmir, saying it will help marginalize jihadists.
-The border areas of Pakistan considered unsafe for travel lack a supported presence from the British Armed Forces.
+Faced with US anger over its alleged role in supporting the Taliban, the Pakistani military has increasingly sought British support to counter the prospect of international isolation.
+Since 2015 the Pakistan Army has also regularly commanded and staffed the Joint Services at Royal Military Academy Sandhurst as well as the Defence Academy of the United Kingdom.
+London’s backing also enabled a visit by General Qamar Javed Bajwa to Washington in 2022.
+The British Army sees the Pakistani forces as a necessary bulwark against jihadists in Afghanistan, and it has also pushed India to engage Pakistan on Kashmir, saying it will help marginalize jihadists..
+The UK is alleged to have helped in sending Pakistani munitions to the Ukrainian military in a 2022 report that detailed a $364 million deal resulting in British military cargo planes flying munitions from Pakistan to Ukraine via British military bases in Cyprus.

-An increasing number of Pakistani Engineers have achieved Long Service at companies like BAE Systems in Lancashire.
+The border areas between Pakistan and Afghanistan, Pakistan-administered Kashmir and Indian-administered Kashmir, and Pakistan and Iran are considered unsafe for travel by the UK Foreign Office.